Oliver Wendell Holmes Sr.: Later years and death

-Exhausted and mourning the sudden death of his youngest son, Holmes began postponing his writing and social engagements.
+Exhausted and mourning the sudden death of his youngest son, Holmes postponed his writing and social engagements.
 In late 1884, he embarked on a visit to Europe with his daughter Amelia.
-In Great Britain he met with writers such as Henry James, George du Maurier and Alfred Tennyson, and was awarded a Doctor of Letters degree from the University of Cambridge, a Doctor of Laws degree from the University of Edinburgh, and a third honorary degree from the University of Oxford.
-Holmes and Amelia then visited Paris, a place that had significantly influenced him in his earlier years.
+In Great Britain he met with writers such as Henry James, George du Maurier, and Alfred Tennyson, and he was awarded a Doctor of Letters degree from the University of Cambridge, a Doctor of Laws degree from the University of Edinburgh, and an honorary degree from the University of Oxford.
+Holmes and Amelia then visited Paris, which had significantly influenced him in his earlier years.
 He met with chemist and microbiologist Louis Pasteur, whose previous studies in germ theory had helped reduce the mortality rate of women who had puerperal fever.
 Holmes called Pasteur "one of the truest benefactors of his race".
 After returning to the United States, Holmes published a travelogue, Our One Hundred Days in Europe.

 In June 1886, Holmes received an honorary degree from Yale University Law School.
 His wife of more than forty years, who had struggled with an illness that had kept her an invalid for months, died on February 6, 1888.
 The younger Amelia died the following year after a brief malady.
 Despite his weakening eyesight and a fear that he was becoming antiquated, Holmes continued to find solace in writing.
 He published Over the Teacups, the last of his table-talk books, in 1891.

 Towards the end of his life, Holmes noted that he had outlived most of his friends, including Emerson, Henry Wadsworth Longfellow, James Russell Lowell, and Nathaniel Hawthorne.
-As he said, "I feel like my own survivor ...
-We were on deck together as we began the voyage of life ...
+He said, "I feel like my own survivor....
+We were on deck together as we began the voyage of life....
 Then the craft which held us began going to pieces."
 His last public appearance was at a reception for the National Education Association in Boston on February 23, 1893, where he presented the poem "To the Teachers of America".
-A month later, Holmes wrote to Harvard president Charles William Eliot that the university should consider adopting the honorary doctor of letters degree and offer one to Samuel Francis Smith, though one was never issued.
+A month later, Holmes wrote to Harvard president Charles William Eliot that the university should consider adopting the honorary doctor of letters degree and offer one to Samuel Francis Smith, but it never did.

 Holmes died quietly after falling asleep in the afternoon of Sunday, October 7, 1894.
-As his son Oliver Wendell Holmes Jr. wrote, "His death was as peaceful as one could wish for those one loves.
+His son Oliver Wendell Holmes Jr. wrote, "His death was as peaceful as one could wish for those one loves.
 He simply ceased to breathe."
 Holmes's memorial service was held at King's Chapel and overseen by Edward Everett Hale.
 Holmes was buried alongside his wife in Mount Auburn Cemetery in Cambridge, Massachusetts.